davidlaprade/shiny-nemesis/paper.md

 the kind of story which requires a mechanism in order for us to be justified in accepting it.
 Given, then, the marked similarities between LOTTERY and the negative realist’s claim, it would seem that the burden is on Street to demonstrate why these cases should be treated differently.
-Why does one describe an implausible coincidence but the other not?
+Why does one not describe a coincidence while the other does?
 Baring such a demonstration, it seems that we should treat these cases the same and say that the negative realist is not in fact committed to an implausible coincidence.